johnlab-research/conus/README.md

 # CoNuS
 CoNuS stands for "Concurrent Numerical Simulations".
 As it names implies, CoNuS is a generic library for numerical modelling in Scala.
-CoNuS is currently experimental, with active testing and coding currently in progress within Cédric John's research group: http//www.carbonateresearch.org
+It is part of the <b>Carbonate Shells</> numerical toolset.
+CoNuS is currently experimental software, with active testing and coding currently in progress within <a href="http//www.carbonateresearch.org">Cédric John's research group</a>.

 The latest version of the library is 0.2.0, running on Scala 2.13